Edmonton Symphony Orchestra Blog Night

 I don’t know why jazz makes me think of felines.
 Something about it is slinky, sneaky like a cat.
 Or maybe because I’ve become more acquainted with two of them since they moved into my basement.
 Pumpkin is the happy, spunky bits - Boo is the dark moody, swipe you with a paw bits.
 Both a bit mischievous, just like jazz.

-I actually don’t remember the last time I went to the symphony.
+I actually don’t remember the last time I went to the Edmonton Symphony.
 Ballet yes, but they hide there.
 I don’t think I’ve even been to the Winspear in about 3-4 years.
 I was way overdue.
-Thanks ESO for this chance to reconnect with this great music.
+Thanks ESO for this chance to reconnect with this great music through your Blogging The ESO program.
+We really appreciate being asked to participate.

 So thus endeth the concert.
 As the maestro shakes hand with the Concert Master, the people stand once again.